Front SMS Gateway API (Product description)

 The message has failed.
 In most cases this is due to that sending a message to a mobile phone number not in use.
 May also occur due to operational errors among telecom operators.

-Lack of status means that the message is on its way.
-The most common reason for not attaining the status is that the recipient has turned off his cell phone, or located in an area without coverage.
+If no status is received, this normally indicates that the message is still in transit.
+The most common reason for not attaining the status is that the recipient has turned off his cell phone or located in an area without coverage.
 It happens that one does not get any status even if the message is actually delivered.

 2.4 OUTBOUND MESSAGES – BULK